GDPR for Australia Businesses

 - PD hours: 1

-The GDPR regime comes into force on 25 May 2018 in all member states across the EU, bringing along a new regime of data protection laws - and large penalties - that will replace all existing privacy law in the EU.
+The GDPR regime came into force on 25 May 2018 in all member states across the EU, bringing along a new regime of data protection laws - and large penalties - that will replace all existing privacy law in the EU.
 However, the new data protection laws will not just have an impact in the EU.
 Due to the wide scope of the regulation, many Australian businesses may also fall under the new rules if they have an establishment in the EU, offer goods and services in the EU, or monitor individuals in the EU.

 This Webinar will act as an introduction to the GDPR and will aim to give Australian businesses an overview of the new regulation and a practical guide to its potential impact.